Common Sense Media Review

 What's the Story?

-In THE KARATE KID, fter moving from New Jersey to a small apartment complex in Southern California with his single mom, Daniel LaRusso (Ralph Macchio) finds himself an outsider at his new suburban high school.
-The cool guys in school drive expensive convertibles and take karate so seriously that they're more than happy to beat Daniel silly again and again.
-Daniel's one pretty friend Ali (Elisabeth Shue) is unfortunately also the ex-girlfriend of Daniel's chief bully, blackbelt-champion Johnny (William Zabka).
-Unable to adequately defend himself, Daniel turns to his apartment's Okinawan super, Mr. Miyagi (Pat Morita), for help.
-Miyagi agrees to teach Daniel karate -- but in his own, unique way.
-After some unorthodox training (waxing cars, sanding floors, painting fences, catching flies), Miyagi convinces Johnny's aggressive karate instructor (Martin Kove) to make his pupils back off ... until the next karate championship.
+In THE KARATE KID, after moving from New Jersey to a small apartment complex in Southern California with his single mom, Lucille (Randee Heller), Daniel LaRusso (Ralph Macchio) finds himself an outsider at his new high school.
+The "cool guys" in school drive expensive convertibles, and they're more than happy to beat Daniel silly again and again.
+Daniel's one kind friend, Ali (Elisabeth Shue), is unfortunately also the ex-girlfriend of Daniel's chief tormentor, black belt champion Johnny (William Zabka).
+Unable to defend himself, Daniel turns to his apartment's superintendent, Mr. Miyagi (Pat Morita), for help.
+Mr. Miyagi agrees to teach Daniel karate––but in his own, unique way.
+After some unorthodox training (waxing cars, sanding floors, painting fences, catching flies), Mr. Miyagi convinces Johnny's aggressive karate instructor, Kreese (Martin Kove), to make his pupils back off ... until the next karate championship.

 Is It Any Good?

 This movie isn't a slick, angsty coming-of-age drama, but there's so much to just enjoy about it.
-Shue's Ali is sweet -- especially because she doesn't mind Daniel's working-class background -- but the teens' romance is filler for the central relationship in the movie: that of Daniel and Mr. Miyagi.
-Not many movies can make multi-generational friendships seem authentic, but Macchio and the late Morita managed to achieve a closeness that was believably touching.
-When Daniel tells Mr. Miyagi "You're my best friend," it's not awkward -- it's true.
-Daniel and Mr. Miyagi are a more relatable Luke and Obi Wan or Harry and Dumbledore, and it's that archetypal teacher-hero dynamic that ultimately makes The Karate Kid a winner.
+Not many movies can make cross-generational friendships seem authentic, but The Karate Kid's Macchio and Morita manage to achieve a closeness that's believably touching.
+When Daniel tells Mr. Miyagi "You're my best friend," it's not awkward––it's true.
+Daniel and Mr. Miyagi are like a more relatable Luke and Obi Wan or Harry and Dumbledore, and it's that archetypal teacher-hero dynamic that ultimately makes this movie a winner.

 Talk to Your Kids About ...